aightmunam/aightmunam/README.md

 ### Hi human.
 Or bot?
-I'm Munam, a 21 year young man that feels very old  👋
+I'm Munam, a 21 year yo man that feels very old  👋

 - I’m currently working as a Software Engineer @[Arbisoft][https://arbisoft.com/]